Gwynedd A Mon

 • Bala

-• Goat/Yr Afr 41 High Street Bala LL23 7AF Telephone(01678) 521817
+• Goat/Yr Afr 41 High Street Bala LL23 7AF Telephone(01588) 630075

-Centrally located Admiral Taverns pub welcoming both families and dogs.
+Centrally located pub welcoming both families and dogs.
 Central bar with lounge and dining area on one side offers extensive comfy seating along its full length facing the bar with plenty of tables and chairs.
 A second room has a pool table, dart board and access to extensive sports channels to watch horse racing, football, and rugby.
 Outside a live entertainment space includes a large covered seating area, gazebos, and a yard.
 Friday and Saturday evenings are often karaoke/disco nights.

 • Olde Bulls Head 78 High Street Bala LL23 7AD Telephone(01678) 520438